 CONF File Creation

-On DOSBox's first run, it creates a config file in ~/.dosbox named dosbox.conf.
-The filename may contain a version number on Linux.
-Copy this file to ~/dosgames/conf.
+On DOSBox's first run, it creates a config file in ~/.dosbox named dosbox-version.conf.
+Copy this file to ~/roms/dos/conf.

-Make as many copies of this file as there are DOS games, naming each one identically to the game's subfolder name with a .conf extension (e.g.: ROUND42.conf).
+Make as many copies of this file as you have DOS games, naming each one identically to the game's subfolder name with a .conf extension (e.g.: ROUND42.conf).